jafarijason/ops_for_data_scientists/README.md

         A family of open source operating systems.
     </li>
     <li>
-        Developed by Linus Torvalds, who also invented Git to manage the source code for Linux.
+        Developed by <a href="https://en.wikipedia.org/wiki/Linus_Torvalds" target="_blank">Linus Torvalds</a>, who also invented Git to manage the source code for Linux.
     </li>
     <li>
         An operating system is a program that takes over a bit after your computer turns on.